jinDeHao/Super_Translator/README.md

 This project is licensed under the [MIT License](LICENSE).

-## Acknowledgements

-- [OpenAI](https://openai.com) for providing the language model behind this program.

 ## About the Author

 This English to Tachlhit Translator program is developed by Omar Id Hmaid.
 Connect with me on [LinkedIn](https://www.linkedin.com/in/omaridhmaid) for more projects and collaborations.